-The brain is arguably the most complex organ in the body.
-Protecting the brain is extremely important for survival, but there are times when a traumatic brain injury can occur regardless of safety measures taken.
+The brain is arguably the most complex organ in the body, and protecting it is extremely important for survival.
+However, there are times a traumatic brain injury (TBI) can occur regardless of safety measures taken.

-Put plainly, a traumatic brain injury, or TBI, is some sort of acquired brain damage.
-It occurs when some type of harm happens to the brain, such as a bludgeoning or concussive explosion.
-A traumatic brain injury will most likely occur when something violently hits the head or when an object penetrates the brain tissue itself.
-Common symptoms of a TBI include, but are not limited to:
+A traumatic brain injury is a type of acquired brain damage.
+It occurs when harm, such as a bludgeoning or concussive explosion, happens to the brain.
+A TBI will most likely occur when something violently hits the head or an object penetrates the brain tissue itself.

 Find a Therapist